citp/privacy-policy-historical/t/ti/tim/timetrade.com.md

 **8\.
 Scheduling & Appointment Confidentiality**

 TimeTrade internally classifies all scheduling and appointment information as confidential and proprietary to the Subscriber.
 TimeTrade will never share a Subscriber’s schedule or appointment data with any third party outside the scope of TimeTrade’s services.
+For user experience, analytical and support purposes TimeTrade may record Subscriber User session-specific information, such as source IP, accessing browser and which pages or functions within application were accessed.
 For Users scheduling appointments with a Subscriber, TimeTrade will not share their scheduling information with anyone except the Subscriber with whom they are making an appointment.
 A Subscriber can only view information relating to their instance of services.

 **9.  ** **Links To Other Websites**